-In Suzhou, Jiangsu Province of south China, there is a beautiful and famous waterside city which contains many elegant classical gardens.
+In Suzhou, Jiangsu Province of south China, there is a beautiful and famous waterside city with many elegant classical gardens.
 Among these, the Humble Administrator's Garden is the largest and most renowned with about 52,000 sq. meters (12.85 acres).

-The garden is forming up with Eastern, Central, Western sections along with some former owners’ residences.
-The residential houses have the same typical style of Suzhou Local Residences.
-You can see the feature of them in the famous water township Zhouzhuang which is not far from Suzhou City.
+The garden is forming up with Eastern, Central, and Western sections along with some former owners’ residences.
+The residential houses have the same typical style as Suzhou Local Residences.
+You can see similar features of them in the famous water township Zhouzhuang which is not far from Suzhou City.